A multivitamin may help provide missing nutrients

 Choosing a multivitamin can be as difficult as swallowing a horse pill, especially with the multitude of options available.
 The most important factor in finding the best multivitamin is choosing one that is verified to contain the amount of ingredients that the label claims and that has been tested to be free of contaminants.

 Fortunately, several sources provide good coverage of multivitamins to help narrow your choices.
 ConsumerLab.com is the best reviewer of multivitamins; it tests dozens of products to ensure that they dissolve properly, contain the ingredients listed on the label, and aren't contaminated with lead and other toxins.
 Some manufacturers pay to have their multivitamins included in the testing through ConsumerLab.com's voluntary Quality Certification Program, but those products are clearly listed in the results table and that payment does not influence the results.
 ConsumerLab.com's reports are available to subscribers only.
+Labdoor.com is another good source for laboratory testing of multivitamins.
+They test a large number of multivitamins for label accuracy, product purity, nutritional value, ingredient safety and projected efficacy.
+The multis tested are also ranked and rated against one another.
+Full results are available after free registration.
 ConsumerReports.org evaluated multivitamins in September 2010 to ensure they meet nutrient claims and dissolve properly, and this is one report that is free to the public; ConsumerReports.org's testing data is generally reserved for subscribers only.
 Although it's an older report, the products included have not changed so it's still relevant.

-User reviews are helpful for information on side effects like stomach upset and how easy a multivitamin is to swallow.
-We discounted claims from users that could not be substantiated, such as those saying that they felt an increase in energy, lost weight, or otherwise experienced specific effects from their multivitamin, as these are merely anecdotal.
-Instead, we focused our attention on accuracy in labeling to be sure that, when you do make a decision, you get what you're paying for.
+User reviews are helpful for information on side effects like stomach upset, any odor or taste issues, and how easy a multivitamin is to swallow.
+Overall, though, when making our choices we focused our attention on accuracy in labeling to be sure that, when you do make a decision, you get what you're paying for.